The perks employees want in 2021

 If you’ve been using your HR budget to provide free alcohol and unhealthy snacks to your employees, it may be time to switch to what could be referred to as the ‘bread and butter’ perks of employee discounts and recognition.

 Want more inspiration on what you can offer?
-Check out our Perks page to see what types of employee discounts are available to you and how far your employees will be able to use them in the New Working World – whether working remotely or in the workplace.
-You can see it here.
+Check out our Perks page to see what types of employee discounts are available.